mcl-uk/Eliptic_Curve_Cryptography/README.md

 <code>$ openssl ecparam -param_enc explicit -text -noout -no_seed -name brainpoolP192t1</code>

-This yields all the info required to define a curve together with a generation point, ie: p,a,b,G & n.
+This yields all the info required to define an eliptic curve together with a generation point, ie: p,a,b,G & n.
 In the case of the generation point G remove the initial 04 byte header then separate out the x & y components - first half x, second half y.
 We'll be using this brainpoolP192t1 curve for our demo.